| « Electrical Question from Gary about Ceiling Fan Wiring | How to Solve the Problem of Tripping Circuit Breakers » |

 Dimming Lights and Electrical Problems

-- It’s not a flicker and at times everything seems normal, plus it doesn’t matter if one rooms’ electricity is being used or several.
+- There is one circuit in my home that dims than regains power several times in a row.
+It’s not a flicker and at times everything seems normal, plus it doesn’t matter if one rooms’ electricity is being used or several.

 - I have replaced the circuit breaker for that line, but still the problem exist.